KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

   *  u<sub>0i</sub> and u<sub>1i</sub> ​are the random intercept and slope, respectively, capturing individual differences.
   *  ϵ<sub>ij</sub> ​is the unique error term for each observation.

-The error terms in these models are different.
-MLM accounts for individual differences in satisfaction scores and the relationship between time and satisfaction across individuals.
-RM-ANOVA, on the other hand, has a single error term.
+Note that the error terms in these models differ significantly.
+MLM accommodates individual variances in satisfaction scores and the interplay between time and satisfaction across individuals.
+In contrast, RM-ANOVA employs a singular error term (ϵ<sub>ij</sub>), which captures the discrepancy between predicted and observed values for individual i at time j.
+Neglecting hierarchical structures in data can lead to underestimating the standard errors of regression coefficients, potentially exaggerating the statistical significance of results, known as Type I error rates.
+This issue frequently arises in single-level regression applied to clustered data.
+While RM-ANOVA addresses this to some degree by incorporating αβ<sub>ij</sub>, it has limitations such as reduced flexibility in managing missing data and not accounting for variations in intercepts and slopes across groups.
+Consequently, MLM is generally regarded as superior in minimizing error terms.

 # MLM Terminologies